wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#errorsbystatuscodecategory">ErrorsByStatusCodeCategory</a>]</td>
 <td>

-Returns a list of hit counts for proxy and target errors by each time interval(which is calculated according to the granularity value) for a given time range and by provided tenant Id, environment Id and organization Id.
+Returns a list of hit counts for proxy and target errors by each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
 Each proxy and target error category result set contains breakdown of errors as 4xx, 5xx and total.
-If the optional field of errorsByStatusCodeFilter is provided, the result set will be further filtered by the given errors by status code filter.
+Optionally, you can configure the `errorsByStatusCodeFilter` parameter to further filter the results.

 </td>
 </tr>